-The Migrant and Seasonal Agricultural Worker Protection Act (MSPA), administered by the Wage and Hour Division of the U.S. Department of Labor (DOL), protects migrant and seasonal agricultural workers by establishing employment standards related to wages, housing, transportation, disclosures and recordkeeping.
-MSPA also requires farm labor contractors to register with the DOL.
+The Migrant and Seasonal Agricultural Worker Protection Act (MSPA), administered by the Wage and Hour Division of the U.S. Department of Labor (DOL), protects migrant and seasonal agricultural workers by establishing employment standards related to wages, housing, transportation, disclosures, recordkeeping, and farm labor contractor registration requirements.
 This Fact Sheet provides information concerning the transportation requirements of MSPA.
 Additional information about the other MSPA requirements can be found in the Wage and Hour Division Fact Sheet #49.